ibm-cloud-docs/sell/service-custom-parameters.md

 {{site.data.keyword.attribute-definition-list}}

-# Adding custom service parameters for your service in Partner Center
+# Adding custom service parameters for your service
 {: #service-add-custom-parameters}

 When you onboard your service to {{site.data.keyword.Bluemix}}, the provisioning process of your product might require some additional information from your customers.
 To get the additional information, you can add custom input fields for your product in {{site.data.keyword.cloud_notm}} Partner Center, and the values can be entered by your customers.